-The reasons for these valid concerns among Asian women come about because:
+The reasons for these concerns among Asian women come about because:

 - Some surgeons approach Asian Breast Augmentation in the same way they do for Western women.
-They fail to take into account the generally smaller figures of Asian women and accordingly the need to consider smaller implants than those generally used in Western women.
+They do not take into account the generally smaller figures of Asian women and accordingly the need to consider proportionately smaller implants than those generally used in Western women.

-- Asian skin has a higher risk of healing with pigmented, brown scars.
+- Asian skin has a higher risk of healing with pigmented brown scars.
 Not all do, but it is a higher risk.
-Therefore, the surgeon should offer to place the incisions in locations which, in the event the scars do end up pigmented, they are less conspicuous and don’t mar the appearance of an otherwise beautiful breast.
+Therefore, the surgeon should be able to offer alternative surgical techniques that locate the incisions and the final scars in inconspicuous locations.
+In this way, if the scars do end up pigmented, at least they are away from the breast and don’t mar the appearance of an otherwise beautiful breast.

-We believe that in order to create beautiful, natural-looking breasts in Asian women, the surgeon must give special consideration to implant size and location of the incisions.
+- Accordingly, we have always maintained that in order to create beautiful, natural-looking breasts in Asian women, the surgeon must give special attention to both the implant size and the location of the incisions.

-Any surgeon planning Breast Augmentation on an Asian woman should bear in mind that Asian women are generally lighter and more petite than most Western women.
-Obviously this does not apply in every case but it’s fair to say that most Asian patients we see for surgery have pre-operative cup sizes of ‘less than A, A and A-B’.
-Compared to Western women, naturally-occurring C-cup or D-cup sized breasts are very uncommon.
+We believe that a surgeon planning a Breast Augmentation on an Asian woman should bear in mind that Asian women generally have lighter and more petite figures than most Western women.
+Obviously, this does not apply in every case but it’s fair to say that most Asian patients we see for surgery have cup sizes of less than A, A and A-B. Compared to Western women, naturally-occurring C-cup or D-cup sized breasts are very uncommon.

-Therefore, if an Asian woman is wanting Breast Augmentation to look more attractive and feminine but still natural, she should choose both her implant size and surgeon very carefully.
-Essentially, she should aim for implants that are in proportion to her overall figure and don’t make her look ‘unnatural’ and obviously fake!
-And hopefully, her surgeon is one that appreciates this concept of proportion and does not recommend large implant sizes that the patient could end up regretting.
+Therefore, if an Asian woman is wanting Breast Augmentation to look more attractive and feminine but still look natural, she should choose her implant size carefully.
+Essentially, she should aim for implants that are in proportion to her overall figure and don’t make her look unnaturally big and therefore fake!
+And hopefully, her surgeon is one that appreciates this concept of proportion and does not convince her to choose overly large implant sizes that the patient could end up regretting.

-Naturally, the most appropriate implant size for any woman will depend on her physical measurements, her pre-operative breast volume and how big a cup size she desires.
-However, the objective of the surgery should still be the same: to deliver a cup size that makes the woman look and feel feminine and attractive but not in any way disproportionately large, unnatural and ‘fake’!
+Naturally, the most appropriate implant size for any woman will depend on her overall figure, her breast measurements and how big a cup size she desires.
+Nevertheless, the objective of the surgery should still be the same: to deliver a cup size that makes the woman look and feel feminine and attractive but not in any way disproportionately large, unnatural and ‘fake’!

 Location of Incisions

-It is a definite fact that when Asian or brown skin is cut or injured, there is a greater risk of the final scars becoming permanently pigmented.
-Not all end up so, but it is a higher risk.
+It’s a fact that when Asian or brown skin is cut or injured, there is a greater risk of the scar ending up permanently pigmented.
+Not all do, but it is a higher risk.

-- ‘Tear-Drop” Implants of any make cannot be inserted via the armpit.
+- Tear-Drop Implants of any type or brand cannot be inserted via the armpit.

-Ultimately, it is your personal decision as to where you would prefer to locate the incisions.
-It’s far from certain that they will end up pigmented but you need to at least be aware of the possibility.
-We give you this information, not to alarm or deter you, but only to make you aware of it and your alternative choices.
+Ultimately, it is your personal decision as to where you would prefer to locate your incisions.
+It’s by no means definite that your scars will end up pigmented but you need at least to be aware of the possibility.
+We give you this information, not to alarm or deter you, but only to make you aware of the possibility so you can consider the alternatives.

 In our experience, most of our Asian patients still prefer to have the incisions located under the breast for the following reasons:

 - There is no certainty that the scars will end up pigmented.
-Many of our Asian patients still end up with inconspicuous white scars.
+In fact, the vast majority of our Asian patients still end up with inconspicuous white scars.

-- Most patients feel that any brown scars are better located where they are less visible and don’t restrict one’s ability to wear sleeveless tops.
+- Most patients feel that if brown scars did develop under the breasts, they don’t restrict one’s ability to wear sleeveless tops and swimming costumes.

 - They prefer to not be constantly aware of not raising their arms when wearing a sleeveless top or swimming costume.

-- But most importantly of all, they prefer the greater choice of implant type, shape and size that comes with the incision being under the breast.
-Through this incision can be inserted any make, type, shape and size of implant a patient desires.
+- But most importantly of all, they prefer the greater choice of implant type, shape and size that an incision under the breast offers.
+Through this incision can be inserted any type, any shape and any size of implant the patient desires.